garrandall/popular-music-data/tracks/so-close-diana-ross.md

 I love you more
 With every beat of my heart

-Ooh, I remember the night we met
+Oh I remember the night we met
 I knew I'd never, ever be the same
-Ooh, I remember the night you said you loved me
+Oh I remember the night you said you loved me
 In and instant my whole world changed

 So close (closer and closer)